emsky/emsky2016.github.io/_posts/2016-07-11-welcome-to-jekyll.markdown

 #=> prints 'Hi, Tom' to STDOUT.
 {% endhighlight %}

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].
+Test new folder

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll